NateTheGreatt/bitECS/docs/Intro.md

 Components are modular data containers that represent specific attributes of an entity.
 They define an entity's characteristics by their presence.
 For instance, separate components might represent position and mass.

 In `bitECS`, you have flexibility in choosing the data structure for components.
-Any valid JavaScript object can serve as a component, with its identity determined by reference.
-For optimal performance, a [structure of arrays (SoA) format](https://en.wikipedia.org/wiki/AoS_and_SoA) is recommended.
+Any valid JavaScript reference can serve as a component, with its identity determined by reference.
+For concise syntax with optimal performance, a [structure of arrays (SoA) format](https://en.wikipedia.org/wiki/AoS_and_SoA) is recommended.

 ```ts
 // A SoA component (recommended for minimal memory footprint)